Larsa Pippen Flaunts Her Curvy Figure In Skintight Sporty Ensemble

 Friday afternoon, Pippen posted a photo showing her wearing an outfit from the popular online brand Oh Polly.
 Larsa wore a cropped pair of workout pants that appear to be the brand’s white reflective sheer joggers.

 The gorgeous bombshell paired the sheer joggers with the Oh Polly “Twist the Rules” cut-out crop top.
-She added oversized sunglasses, sneakers, and a large watch to complete the look and fans noticed a dainty silver purse on the end table next to her.
+She added oversized sunglasses, sneakers, and a large watch to complete the look.
+Fans noticed a dainty silver purse on the end table next to her as well.

-Pippen was standing outdoors on a patio, in the shade, and it looks as if she was probably at her Miami, Florida home.
+Pippen was standing outdoors on a patio, in the shade, and it looks as if she was probably at her Miami, Florida, home.
 Larsa’s gorgeous honey locks were styled in gentle waves that beautifully framed her face with stunning highlights and cascaded down her back.

 The ex-wife of NBA star Scottie Pippen may be a mom of four children, but she maintains a knockout physique.
 This outfit hugged her curvy hips and showcased her flat tummy while also giving Larsa a chance to flaunt her busty assets.

-The former Real Housewives of Miami star boasts a following of 1.8 million fans on Instagram and they were ready to embrace this sporty-yet-sexy look of Larsa’s.
-More than 6,000 people liked the post in the first 45 minutes it was available on Pippen’s page and the comments piled up quickly too.
+The former Real Housewives of Miami star boasts a following of 1.8 million fans on Instagram, and they were ready to embrace this sporty-yet-sexy look of Larsa.
+In the first 45 minutes, more than 6,000 people liked the post on Pippen’s page, and the comments piled up quickly, too.

 “Didn’t recognize u, u look so different but very pretty,” noted one fan.